Dietetics and Leadership MSc

 What you'll study

-You will gain a thorough understanding of the scientific knowledge relating to nutrition, food, and diet therapy which underpins the management of health, wellness, well-being, and disease.
+You will gain a thorough understanding of the scientific knowledge relating to nutrition, food, and diet therapy which underpins the management of health, wellness, wellbeing, and disease.
 You will examine the approaches that have positive effects on behaviour and enable people to improve their health through diet and lifestyle.
-You will undertake placements in a range of settings where dietitians work, including clinical and where available non-clinical settings such as within the public health sector which is an approach which the British Dietetic Association recognises is valuable to the profession.
+You will undertake placements2,5 in a range of settings where dietitians work, including clinical and, where available, non-clinical settings such as the public health sector.
+This is an approach which the British Dietetic Association recognises is valuable to the profession.

 You must pass all modules accumulating 180 credits to be awarded the MSc in Dietetics and Leadership and to be eligible to apply for HCPC registration.